Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 Some Htaccess Thought Experiments:

-Now that I have my Serverless needs written down, we can brainstorm what to do with the .htaccess
+Now that I’ve listed my serverless requirements, we can brainstorm how to handle the .htaccess

 directives: